caterinasworld/webdev-examples/javascript/exercises/_javascript-exercises.md

 // ]
 ```

-Write a function `mapNameFamily` that takes in a characters array and returns an object with the number of characters from each house.
+Write a function `reduceHouses` that takes in a characters array and returns an object with the number of characters from each house.

 ```javascript
 console.log(reduceHouses(characters));